luke-h1/talks/expo-router/pages/expo-router-pt6.md

 </div>

 <!--
-Expo web allows you to build delightful web experiences with things like server driven UI for highly customized and dynamic experiences.
-Different rendering patterns like SSG, (expo router team are working on SSR), modern css like tailwind, sass, styled components and react 19+ features like suspense boundaries, server functions and much more that we don't have time to cover today.
-Very accessible too, out of the box it comes with very good support for aria-labels, focus management, keyboard navigation and if anything is lacking, the react native apis are very oriented towards accessibility so its very easy to just whack a prop on your components to make them more accessible.
+Expo web allows you to build delightful web experiences.
+* Different rendering patterns ,
+* modern css like tailwind, sass, styled components
+* Latest React features like suspense boundaries, server functions and much more that we don't have time to cover today.

+* Very accessible too, out of the box it comes with very good support for aria-labels, focus management, keyboard navigation and if anything is lacking, the react native apis are very oriented towards accessibility so its very easy to patch things your components up if needed
 -->